welldonestudio/welldonestudio.github.io/docs/tutorials/sui-game/index.md

 ```

 Use the `Ownership` object to ensure that only authorized people can mint and modify NFTs.
-In this example, the authorized people is the module/package publisher (the game company).
+In this example, the authorized person is the module/package publisher (the game company).
 Transfer the `Ownership` object to the publisher in the `init` function, which is executed only once when deploying the smart contract.

 ### Smart Contract: Create Weapon